-Given our subscription-based business model, the effects of the COVID-19 pandemic may not be fully reflected in our revenue until future periods.
-The extent of the impact of COVID-19 on our future operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, related public health measures, and their impact on the macroeconomy, our current and prospective customers, employees, and vendors.
-The ultimate impact of the COVID-19 pandemic on our business and operations remains highly uncertain, and it is not possible for us to predict the duration and extent to which this will affect our business, including productivity of our employees in the United States and in India, where we have significant operations, future results of operations, and financial condition at this time.
-See the section titled "Risk Factors" for further discussion of the challenges and risks we have encountered and could encounter related to the COVID-19 pandemic.
+Given our subscription-based business model, the effects of the macroeconomic conditions may not be fully reflected in our revenue until future periods.
+The ultimate impact on our business and operations remain highly uncertain, and it is not possible for us to predict the duration and extent to which this will affect our business, productivity of our employees, future results of operations, and financial condition.
+See the section titled "Risk Factors" for further discussion of the challenges and risks we have encountered and could encounter related to these macroeconomic events and the pandemic.